jhawkinsatgood/contributor/readme.md

 The demonstrations use simple diagnostic data that is generated within the application.

-Project files and source code are provided for Android, for iOS and for PhoneGap.
+### Enterprise
+The Enterprise contributor application illustrates:

+-   How to retrieve the generic application configuration from the enterprise Good Control (GC) server.
+-   How to retrieve custom application policy setttings from the GC.
+-   How to receive notifications of changes to application configuration and application policy settings.
+-   How to utilise the GD Authentication Token mechanism for end user authentication.

+Sorry, there is no Enterprise contributor application for PhoneGap at time of writing.

+An application server is required to use the GD Authentication (GD Auth) Token mechanism.
+This repository includes a sample application server, minipush, implemented as a Perl script.

 Structure
 ---------
+Project files and source code are provided for Android, for iOS and for PhoneGap.
+A couple of server-side files are also provided.

-There are three sub-directories in the repository: `forAndroid/`, `foriOS/`, and `forPhoneGap/`.
+There are four sub-directories in the repository: `forAndroid/`, `foriOS/`, `forPhoneGap/`, and `forServers/`.

 Under each of the directories for Android and iOS there are another couple of
 sub-directories: